jasp-stats/jasp-desktop/Resources/Help/analyses/bayesianplanning.md

 -------

 ### Planning summary
-- Materiality: The population materiality
+- Materiality: The population materiality.
-- Inherent risk: Risk assessment for the inherent risk
+- Inherent risk: Risk assessment for the inherent risk.
-- Control risk: Risk assessment for the control risk
+- Control risk: Risk assessment for the control risk.
-- Expected errors: The number of expected errors in the selection
+- Expected errors: The number of expected errors in the selection.
-- Required sample size: The sample size that is required for your population statement
+- Required sample size: The sample size that is required for your population statement.

 ----